CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 8. Use an experimentation tool that supports multivariate testing in production

 #### Actions
-1. AWS Cloudwatch provides real-time resource monitoring of instances.
+1. AWS Cloudwatch provides real-time resource monitoring of instances and resource utilization.
-2.
+2. We monitored system availability, performance (response time, latency and error rates) as well as APIj correctness using the Runscope multi-location checking service.
+See (devops/monitoring)[https://github.com/CivicActions/nebula/tree/master/devops/monitoring] for details.
+AWS CloudWatch provides monitors for network throughput.
-3.
+3. Runscope includes (median, 95th percentile, and 98th percentile performance)[https://github.com/CivicActions/nebula/blob/master/devops/monitoring/metrics.jpg].
+Google Analytics also provides real user measurement (RUM) of end-user browser page load times.
-4.
+4. Runscope was configured to provide automated e-mail and text alerts when failing checks occured.
-5.
+5. (Google Analytics)[https://github.com/CivicActions/nebula/blob/master/evidence/google-analytics.jpg] was set up and tracks concurrent users in real time, as well as in aggregate.
-6.
+6. There was not enough time or traffic to gather sufficient data to provide a useful report.
-7.
+7. There was not enough time or traffic to gather sufficient data to provide a useful report.
-8.
+8. Google Analytics provides this functionality, but there was not enough time or traffic to gather sufficient data to peform multivariate testing.

 #### key questions